NuGet/docs.microsoft.com-nuget/docs/nuget-org/overview-nuget-org.md

 `https://api.nuget.org/v3/index.json`

 Older clients can still use the V2 protocol to reach NuGet.org.
-However, please note, NuGet clients 3.0 or later will have slower and less-reliable service using the V2 protocol:
+However, please note, NuGet clients 3.0 or later will have slower and less reliable service using the V2 protocol:

 `https://www.nuget.org/api/v2` (The V2 prototcol is deprecated!)